 However, most houses do have a 15 or 20 amp that you can plug your rig into with a converter.
 Of course, this means the rig isn’t getting full power and won’t be able to power everything.
 Some things will simply not work.
 Definitely, share that information with your guests.

 I learned this the hard way when we were moochdocking at my father-in-law’s house.
 It was summer, and I got stuck without air conditioning on a hot day.

 As an extra precaution, go through all the RV systems with your guests and instruct them on what appliances can be used at what times.

 You’ll also want to point out how to reset the circuit breaker inside the RV.
 Chances are it may take them a day or two to get used to the limited supply of power.

 Invite Your Guests Inside as Much as You Can

 While you might love the small space your RV affords you, your guests might take a bit to warm up to it.
-An RV can be a very small space to someone who hasn’t ever spent much time in one.
+An RV, like a travel trailer or Happier Camper, can be a very small space to someone who hasn’t ever spent much time in one.